There will be a number of scholarship opportunities available to students joining the IFP in September 2021.

 What is the process?

-We'll be automatically considering applicants who have accepted a Conditional Offer and paid their academic deposit for the course by 31 May 2020, and will be shortlisting these applicants based on their Personal Statement and academic background (for the Director's Scholarship).
+We'll be automatically considering applicants who have accepted a Conditional Offer and paid their academic deposit for the course by 30 June 2021, and will be shortlisting these applicants based on their Personal Statement (and academic background for the Director's Scholarship).
 Applicants who have already applied for the course before the launch of the scholarship will also be considered.

 If you have any questions about the scholarship process, please contact the team.